IshankReddy/Palette-Pro/README.md

 # Palette-Pro

-A website that genarates a color palette that is stylish and morden.
+A website that generates a color palette that is stylish and modern.

 # How to run?

-Delete node_modules
+Delete node_modules if there.

 Run - npm install